Arthur Conan Doyle was born 22 May 1859, and died 7 July 1930

 - The love of books is among the choicest gifts of the gods.

-Arthur Conan Doyle was a Scottish physician and author who is best known for his Sherlock Holmes novels.
+Arthur Conan Doyle was a Scottish physician and author who is best known for his novels featuring Sherlock Holmes.
+The series began with A Study in Scarlet.
 He was a prolific writer who wrote fantasy and science fiction stories, plays, romances, poetry, non-fiction, and historical novels.